 VoIP telephone calls are significantly cheaper than traditional ones, which is why they continue to grow in popularity.
 But have you taken a closer look at your phone bill?
-There may be some hidden fees that you have been paying for when you switched to VoIP.
+There may be some hidden VoIP taxes and fees that you have been paying since you switched to VoIP.

 Connection fee – the amount of money you pay for each call, regardless of the call length.
 This fee may vary from provider to provider, as well as on the type of line you’re calling to and your calling destination.
 From all the most popular VoIP services, Skype is the only one that charges a connection fee.

 VoIP taxes are not hidden but can be confusing.
 These fees are determined and applied by local, state, and federal regulators, so you should keep in mind that your VoIP provider doesn’t control them.
 Taxes that apply to these services vary by local and state jurisdictions, but VoIP taxes aren’t as high as traditional telephone taxes because VoIP telephony is based on the internet.

-Hardware and Software Cost
+VoIP Hardware and Software Costs

-Most providers require only to pay for the services, and you bring your device.
+Most providers require you only to pay for their services, and you bring your device.
 However, some providers offer VoIP hardware that you buy outright, or you pay for the equipment and services on a yearly basis.
 So, the first option is a bring-your-own-device, while the other is to rent a device from your VoIP provider.

 As for the software, the norm is not to pay for an app or software.
 However, some apps with unique characteristics (i.e., advanced encryption) or WhatsApp are free, but charge a dollar for every following year of use.